tsevdos/elUtils/docs/formatUtils.md

 ### formatWeight()<a id='formatWeight'></a>

-**Description**: Given a type of weight and a value it returns a string that handles the plural/single state.
+**Description**: Given a type of weight and a value it returns a string that appends the SI symbol and handles the plural/single state.

 **Parameters:**